Harvard-IACS/2023-AC215/milestone6.md

 - No Speed Alteration: Do not speed up the video.
 The demo should be in real-time to ensure clear understanding and authenticity.

-**Video A - Demo (1.5 - 2 minutes)**

-Demo: Demo of your app and it's salient features

-**Video B - Presentation (5 - 6 minutes)** - Similar to midterm presentations

-- Problem Motivation: Begin by providing a clear motivation for the problem you are addressing.
-Explain why this problem is significant and merits attention.

-- Technical Architecture Description: Describe the technical architecture of your project.
-Ensure that the explanation is detailed yet accessible to viewers with varying levels of technical knowledge.